iSaluki/phhs6/content/_index.md

 You may also wish to search with [🏷️ tags](/tags)

-If you notice an issue with the site or need help reach out to me on [👥 Mastodon](https://social.sethmb.xyz/@seth)
+If you notice an issue with the site or need help reach out to me on [👥 Mastodon](https://fosstodon.org/@saluki) or via email with the link at the bottom of the page.

 ##  📋FAQ